If you want to learn how to make tutorial videos or other instructional videos it all begins with with great planning.

 Start by getting your hands on the best microphone you can find.
 Even a middle-of-the-road mic will provide much better sound quality than the one built into your computer.
 Then, find a quiet place to record.

-The next step is recording your video.
+The next step is recording your screen video.
 Start by cleaning up your desktop, closing any applications you don’t need, and turning off any notifications that might pop up.

-Open the application you you want to record and walk through exactly what you want to show your viewers.
+Open the application you want to record and walk through exactly what you want to show your viewers.
 This will help you get those smooth cursor motions and, in the end, you’ll have less editing to do.
 When you’re ready, open the Camtasia recorder and record your screen.

 Remember, if you make a mistake, simply pause... and then start right before the mistake.
 You can always edit it out in the end.
+You’ll want to make sure the screen recording software you use has built-in video editing.

 When you’re finished recording your screen, it’s time to get all hack and slash with editing.